 - Sudden situations can be very difficult for your highly sensitive child to handle.
 Parenting a sensitive child in this situation can be done the this way:

 - It is good to first plan out things with your highly sensitive child.
-Sit down with him and take him through all that you are planning.
-Tell him why you feel he should go ahead with it even if he feels uncomfortable.
-Tell him about all the fun you can have together and how much he and everyone else will enjoy.
+Sit down with them, and take them through all that you are planning.
+Tell them why you feel he should go ahead with it even if they feel uncomfortable.
+Tell them about all the fun you can have together and how much he and everyone else will enjoy it.

-- Tell him he can always take a break with you in the middle of the event if he does not like it.
+- Tell them they can always take a break with you in the middle of the event if they do not like it.
 Ask your child if he would like to help you plan things.
-Involve him in the preparation activities to help him cope with the situation.
+Involve them in the preparation activities to help them cope with the situation.

 - Your highly sensitive child may often not be able to cope up with a social situation.
-Even though you are always by your child’s side, there may be times when he has to manage alone.
+Even though you are always by your child’s side, there may be times when they have to manage alone.
 It could be in school, in class or at the house of a friend or relative.

 - Teach your child ways in which he can calm down and control his anxieties.
-Repeating ‘it’s okay, I can handle this’ or ‘it will be over soon’ and ‘I can do it’ can help him feel better.
-Teach him to chant these magical words softly.
+Repeating ‘it’s okay, I can handle this’ or ‘it will be over soon’ and ‘I can do it’ can help them feel better.
+Teach them to chant these magical words softly.
 Such positive affirmations repeated daily and during times of stress can help the child deal with the situation better.

 - Also, teach your child some simple deep breathing exercises.
-It will help your child during sudden panic attacks or anxiety episodes, when you may not be around to help him.
+It will help your child during sudden panic attacks or anxiety episodes, when you may not be around to help them.